MIKE SMITH’S HOT HUNDRED UK HITS

 charts, along came the Honeycombs with a female drummer.
 This

-excited the press again and afforded them useful publicity.
+excited the press once again and afforded the group useful publicity.

 The Honeycombs were a five-piece group, founded in London, England